 Bottom Line: You are required to immediately modify your employment policies to comply with new Federal COVID-19 employment rules.
 You must ensure compliance with the 2021 laws established by the $900 billion dollar COVID-19 relief bill.

 Ignoring these new employment regulations really isn’t an option – it leaves your practice seriously exposed to legal and governmental audits and penalties.
 The problem is cutting through the legalese and knowing exactly what policies to put into place.
 COVID-19 employment laws.

 Hiring a highly qualified healthcare attorney to update your employment policies and walk you through how to protect your practice could cost you thousands, but there is an alternative – healthcare employment law attorneys, Amanda L. Waesch, Esq. and Bryan E. Meek, Esq.

-On Thursday, January 28th at 1 pm ET, they are presenting a 60-minute online training session that will provide you with plain-English, employment law solutions specific to medical practices.
+Presenting a 60-minute online training session that will provide you with plain-English, employment law solutions specific to medical practices.
 You’ll receive step-by-step advice on how to create and implement compliant employment policies, along with solutions to real-life situations.

 Here are a just a few of the 2021 COVID-19 employment policy questions you’ll get answered during this expert-led online training:

 - Should you provide voluntary paid Families First Coronavirus Response Act (FFCRA) leave during 2021?

 - If an employee used up their FFCRA hours in 2020, can they be counted for 2021 tax credit?

 - What obligations do you have related to the Emergency Paid Sick Leave Act (EPSLA)?